By Don Bell | ⏱️ 9 minute read

 We all face moments when doubts whisper louder than truth.
 In these times, praying in tongues bypasses your doubting mind and allows the Holy Spirit to pray perfect faith through you.

 Find a verse about God's faithfulness (like 2 Timothy 2:13).
-Pray in tongues for 10 minutes while keeping your eyes physically fixed on that verse, letting the Holy Spirit minister assurance to your heart.
+Pray in tongues for 10 minutes while keeping your eyes fixed on that verse, allowing the Holy Spirit to minister assurance to your heart.

-When a crisis hits, we often don't know how to pray as we ought (Romans 8:26).
-Praying in the Spirit allows you to release the burden to God without needing to find the "right" English words.
+When a crisis hits, we often don't know how to pray as we should (Romans 8:26).
+Praying in the Spirit allows you to release the burden to God without needing to find the right English words.

 If you feel anxious, pace the floor and pray in tongues firmly and authoritatively.
 Visualize yourself handing the specific trial over to Jesus with every breath, until the "peace that surpasses understanding" guards your heart.